 Strategic Human Capital Management

 - Planning.
-Identifying the causes of and solutions for skills gaps and steps to implement those solutions.
+Identifying the causes of, and solutions for, skills gaps and the steps to implement those solutions.

 - Implementation.
 Defining and implementing corrective actions to narrow skills gaps through talent management and other strategies.

 - Measurement and evaluation.
 Assessing the effects and evaluating the performance of initiatives to close skills gaps.

 To address this issue at the government-wide level, OPM and agencies launched several initiatives.
 For example, in September 2011, OPM and the CHCO Council created the Chief Human Capital Officers Council Working Group (Working Group) to identify and address critical skills gaps.
 The Working Group was established as part of ongoing discussions between OPM, OMB, and GAO regarding the steps needed to address the federal government’s human capital challenges.
 Between 2011 and 2012, the Working Group identified skills gaps in six government-wide areas: (1) cybersecurity, (2) auditor, (3) human resources specialist, (4) contract specialist, (5) economist, and (6) the science, technology, engineering, and mathematics (STEM) functional community.

 In addition to the efforts of the Working Group, the President’s Fiscal Year 2013 budget—released in February 2012—designated closing skills gaps as an interim, two-year Cross-Agency Priority (CAP) goal, specifically, to close skills gaps by 50 percent in three-to-five mission-critical occupations by September 30, 2013.
 As the designated CAP goal leader, the Director of OPM held quarterly meetings to review progress on achieving this goal.